LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion

 \subsection{Completion Result Annotation}

 For each sample ($pmpt$, $dep \to rep$), we examined the completions generated by LLMs and determine whether the studied API was predicted and whether the deprecated API or replacing API was predicted.
-Specifically, we extract the FQN of the API invocation in the predicted line using the same object type resolution and API alias resolution in Sec. \ref{sec:setup:ccpc:matching}.
-The annotation procedure is formally described as follows, $comp$ is the completion result:

-Specifically, \bad denotes that the LLM gives a completion suggestion using a deprecated API, \ie the FQN of an invocating API was matched to $dep$; \good denotes the LLM gives a completion suggestion using a replacing API, \ie the FQN of an invocating API was matched to $rep$; \irrelevant denotes that the LLM suggests neither of the mapping APIs.
+Specifically, we extract the FQN of the API invocation in the predicted line using the same object type resolution and alias resolution in Sec. \ref{sec:setup:ccpc:matching}.
+The annotation procedure is formally described as follows: \hkf{ } \hkf{Specifically, \bad denotes that the LLM gives a Deprecated Completion suggestion, and \good denotes that the LLM gives a Replacing Completion suggestion.} \hkf{We identify \bad and \good by matching the FQN of an invocating API to either $dep$ or $rep$.} \others denotes that the LLM suggests neither of the mapping APIs.
 Moreover, if a completion was annotated as either \bad or \good, we treat it as \plausible.
 This indicates that the LLM successfully understood the code context and selected a plausible API functionality.